Final Application Deadline: 11/1/20

 Thank you for your interest in the HEAL Initiative and our mission of working together towards health equity.
-Rotating Fellow applicants should be physicians who have completed or will be in the final year of a residency program by the start of their fellowship.
-To apply to be a rotating fellow, you have to have completed or be in your final year of a residency program at an accredited, US-based institution and/or be licensed to practice medicine in the US.
-Applicants also must have a US passport or green card.
-(Unfortunately this is the case until we have a better immigration policy!*).
+Rotating Fellow applicants should be physicians who have completed or will have completed by June 2021 an accredited residency program at a U.S. institution and/or be licensed to practice medicine in the United States.
+Applicants must have a US passport or green card (unfortunately this is the case until we have a better immigration policy!*).
 The following specialties are invited to apply: Internal Medicine, Family Medicine, Med-Peds, Pediatrics, Psychiatry, OB/GYN, Anesthesiology, or General Surgery.

 Applicants must have a strong commitment to social justice and health equity.
 Individuals from underrepresented communities are especially encouraged to apply.